TriKro/rsb-content/who-is-this-book-for.md

 If this is you, you’ll find this book serves as a versatile and quick reference guide for almost any startup you’ll be dealing with.
 It can also be used to diagnose typical startup problems.

-It is also a Creative Commons project which means you can use it as training material for your startups without any additional cost.
+It is also a Creative Commons project, which means you can use it as training material for your startups without any additional cost.

 ## Business Model